Note: This is in the process of being rewritten and re organized so please bear with me. Mid January 2009

 it was done.
 It was so the DA would be certain that the people who

-saw it would assume that the photograph was evidence of a crime.
+saw it would assume that the photograph was evidence of criminal activity on the part of Courtney Love.
 It was all deliberate.

 What the DA did used to be called 'presenting evidence out of turn' which is a violation